-When you signup for Medifast, you’ll have the choice between two plan options: Go! or FLEX.
-The main difference between the two is that Go! offers faster weight loss and has less “real” food, while FLEX adds more flexibility with an extra “Lean and Green” meal of your own making.
+When you signup for Medifast, you’ll have the choice between two plan options: Go! or ACHIEVE.
+The main difference between the two is that Go! offers faster weight loss and has less “real” food, while ACHIEVE adds more flexibility with an extra “Lean and Green” meal of your own making.

 After a few days on the Medifast diet your body will achieve a mild “fat-burning” state which will cause weight loss without muscle-loss.
 Each one of these meals is designed with low-fat protein together with fiber to keep you from feeling hungry.

 When you do reach your goal weight, Medifast transitions you into a “maintence” phase which offers more food variety.

 We did some research into the cost of Medifast, and posted it here.
 Essentially it’s about $12-15 per day, depending on which auto-delivery plan you choose. (that’s a little more than Nutrisystem)

 Also note that you can save up to $150 on your first order when you use their new customer promo:

 The GO plan costs more than FLEX, and it includes more prepared meals, and fewer home-cooked meals.

 Nutrisystem vs. Medifast: Which Is Better for Weight Loss?